 When her older sister and brother reached mid-secondary school they were allowed to stay at home, eating meals cooked by their parents before they’d left for work.
 They would get themselves up and off to school while Mum and Dad slept in after exhausting late nights in the restaurant.
 “In many ways we had to mature a lot faster because our parents weren’t around to do things for us.”

 Now Quinnie jokes with her sister’s children that they don’t know how lucky they are.
 “When I was your age I’d been making sandwiches since I was in grade two!” she tells them, recalling slapping Kraft singles and Vegemite between slices of bread.
 “I made my own breakfast, then I’d make noodles when I got home from school.”

-She feels blessed that her mother and seven siblings (one with a baby) and their parents, as well as her father and his family of six, all made it safely to Australia after spending two years in refugee camps in Thailand.
+She feels blessed that her mother and 7 siblings (one with a baby) and their parents, as well as her father and his family of six, all made it safely to Australia after spending 2 years in refugee camps in Thailand.
 Theirs is a very Australian story of the time, yet it’s not so much their history as the example they showed Quinnie that forged a resolve to make the most of her life.

 “Seeing them do very long hours, work very hard, that definitely drove me to study hard.
 I tried to pick a successful field, and that came from them just being very hard-working.”

 Quinnie’s decision-making in work and in life is founded in logic, practicality and efficiency.
 Being an analytical thinker who avoids grey areas made engineering an obvious career path.
 “Things have to make sense and be efficient.
 Maybe that’s my math brain going, ‘You’ll need to feed yourself in the future so go study engineering,’” she laughs.

 She is grateful for a three-year graduate experience in the water industry that brought valuable skills around planning, modelling and data along with time in maintenance and construction.
 “Now that I’m in the rail industry it’s the same principles just with different assets.”